passionys/food_truck_service/README.md

 #### **Program structure**
 MVC pattern  :   Model, View, and Controller were separated, and it would be easy to change View or Model in the future without touching controller.
-For example, you can replace CliView with UIView.
+For example, you can replace CliView with TKView.
+Model also can be easily replaced with DBModel.
 Controller <--> Model
 ` `|-----> View